Terms and Conditions of Business

 7.1.
 Ownership of diagnostic imaging (radiographs, ultrasound scans and similar records)

-During your Horse’s treatment, we may take radiographs or similar diagnostic imaging such as ultrasound scans or endoscopy videos.
+During your horse’s treatment, we may take radiographs or similar diagnostic imaging such as ultrasound scans or endoscopy videos.
 Even though you may have incurred a charge for carrying out and interpreting such diagnostic imaging, the ownership of the resulting imaging record, for example a radiograph, will remain with Surrey Hills Equine Veterinary Practice Ltd.

 8. Prescriptions

-Prescriptions are available on request from Surrey Hills Equine Veterinary Practice Ltd. You may obtain Prescription Only Medicines, Category V (POM-V’s) from the Practice, or alternatively request that a written prescription is issued to another pharmacy to purchase these medicines.
+Prescriptions are available on request from Surrey Hills Equine Veterinary Practice Ltd. You may obtain Prescription Only Medicines, Category V (POM-Vs) from the Practice, or alternatively request that a written prescription is issued to another pharmacy to purchase these medicines.

 To avoid risk of digital forgery or electronic manipulation, written prescriptions can be issued only to another pharmacy.
 We require clients to email our office with their order number and chosen pharmacy to allow us to issue a written prescription.

-There is currently a charge of £25.00 (inc VAT) for a written prescription which may vary from time to time.
-All requests require 48hrs notice.
+There is currently a charge of £26.50 (inc VAT) for a written prescription which may vary from time to time.
+All requests require 48 hrs’ notice.

 Prescriptions are only authorised to animals under our care.
 A prescription is not always applicable where immediate treatment is required.